Site Map Site Search

 • Basic computer skills

-Aviation employer may use selective placement practices for positions that require particular knowledge and skills.
-Consideration may be restricted to those candidates whose background indicate that they possess those knowledge and skills.
+Aviation employers may use selective placement practices for positions that require particular knowledge and skills.
+Consideration may be restricted to those candidates whose background indicates that they possess that knowledge and skill.
 For example, an Aviation Safety Inspector as an operational position may require ability to operate a specific type of jet aircraft or helicopter in which case consideration may be restricted to candidates who have ratings in that type of aircraft.
 As another example, positions that primarily require knowledge and skill in maintenance of avionics equipment may be restricted to candidates whose backgrounds demonstrate knowledge and skill in the avionics area.
 Alternately, separate criteria may be established for eligible applicants with avionics expertise.

 Everyone must understand that you are not just being evaluated on your experience and education alone, but also by your looks, personality, confidence, enthusiasm, and any other attribute that can help them decide whether or not you are right for the job.
 You may find out that some people get hired just because the interviewer "liked" them.
 Of course this is not always the case, but developing effective interviewing skills can help!